 University-level Mathematics and Applied Mathematics (Wiskunde/Technische wiskunde in Dutch) are not the same as the maths you studied at secondary school.
-Of course there are similarities, and you will recognize some of the things you learned at school, but you will also discover new areas such as algebra (number theory and coding), dynamic systems (how predictable is the weather?) and systems theory (the maths behind the cruise control).
+Of course there are similarities, and you will recognize some of the things you learned at school, but above all, you will discover new areas such as algebra (number theory and coding), dynamic systems (how predictable is the weather?) and systems theory (the mathemathics behind the cruise control).

 Whereas the Mathematics degree is concerned with abstract matters, the emphasis in the Applied Mathematics programme is on the mathematics behind practical applications.
 Some students choose Mathematics or Applied Mathematics for their social relevance or because they are interested in applications.
 Others choose these programmes because they like solving complicated and abstract puzzles.